NanoComp/meep/doc/docs/Python_Tutorials/Custom_Source.md

 One situation in which you may need to perform brute-force Monte-Carlo simulations is that of nonlinear or time-varying media, because the equivalence between random and deterministic simulations above relied on linearity and time-invariance.
 However, in such media one also cannot directly employ white-noise sources, but you must instead input the noise with the correct spectrum for your desired emission process.
 For example, to [model thermal emission in a nonlinear medium](http://doi.org/10.1103/PhysRevB.91.115406) one must have a noise spectrum consistent with the [fluctuation-dissipation theorem](https://en.wikipedia.org/wiki/Fluctuation-dissipation_theorem), which can be achieved using the `NoisyLorentzianSusceptibility` feature in Meep.

 For cases involving a large number $N$ of spatially incoherent dipole emitters, a more computationally efficient approach than $N$ single-dipole simulations (Method 2) is $M$ separate simulations involving a *line* source with a different set of basis functions (Method 3). $M$ is typically independent of the resolution and $\ll N$.
-(For Method 2, the number of point dipoles $N$ comprising a line source increases with resolution.)
-The mathematical details of Method 3 are described in [Physical Review A, 80, 012119, 2010](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.81.012119).
+(For Method 2, the number of point dipoles $N$ comprising the same line source increases with resolution.)
+The mathematical details of Method 3 are described in [Physical Review A, vol. 80, 012119, (2010)](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.81.012119).
 The source amplitude function of the $m$th run in the ensemble is defined by a cosine Fourier series:

 $$f_m(x) = \sqrt{\frac{c_m}{L}} \cos \left(\frac{m\pi x}{L}\right), ~m = 0,1,\ldots, M-1$$

 where $c_m = 1$ if $m=0$ and $c_m=2$ otherwise, $L$ is the length of the line source.

-As a demonstration of Method 3 and to compare with Method 2, the same 2d LED-like periodic structure with a 1d light-emitting layer is used.
-As before, results for the radiated flux of the textured surface are normalized using the flat surface so that the two methods can be compared directly without any additional post processing.
+As a demonstration of Method 3 and to compare with Method 2, a similar 2d LED-like periodic structure with a 1d light-emitting layer is used (the geometric parameters are slightly different).
+As before, results for the radiated flux of the textured surface are normalized using the flat surface so that the two methods can be directly compared without any additional post processing.

 The simulation script is in [examples/stochastic_emitter_line.py](https://github.com/NanoComp/meep/blob/master/python/examples/stochastic_emitter_line.py).